MJCSRibeiro/Lanius_biomod2/README.md

 **How to use**
 -

 Only the R script "_biomod2_github.R_" is required to download.
 The script automatically downloads the necessary files to run the analysis into a temporary folder in the user's drive.
-Lines
+Packages between lines 7-24 are required to run the full modeling procedure, while packages between lines 25-